ariga/atlas/doc/md/reference.md

       --log string                go template to use to format logs --revisions-schema string   name of the schema the revisions table resides in --dry-run                   print SQL without executing it
-      --from string               calculate pending files from the given version (including it) --baseline string           start the first migration after the given baseline version --tx-mode string            set transaction mode [none, file, all] (default "file")
+      --lock-timeout duration     set how long to wait for the database lock (default 10s) --from string               calculate pending files from the given version (including it) --baseline string           start the first migration after the given baseline version --tx-mode string            set transaction mode [none, file, all] (default "file")